West Palm Beach Overconcentration Lawyer

 Diversification of your investment portfolio is “Investing 101” for your broker.
 If a broker concentrates your funds in any particular investment, type of investment, or industry sector, the risk of loss becomes exponential.
 Likewise, it is equally important for a broker to recommend a proper asset allocation between stocks, bonds, cash and other investments.
 Every broker knows these important principles, but many often fail to follow them or make proper recommendations to their clients.
 Whether through negligence, incompetence, or intentional actions, overconcentration of a portfolio is simply unsuitable for most investors.
-The West Palm Beach securities litigation attorneys at McCabe Rabin help investors who have been victims of overconcentration bring claims for compensation against the responsible brokers or brokerage firms.
+The West Palm Beach securities litigation lawyers at McCabe Rabin help investors who have been victims of overconcentration bring claims for compensation against the responsible brokers or brokerage firms.

 Diversification (and Overconcentration) Comes in Many Forms